mrpesho/svitla/README.md

 - **Session-based auth**: Simpler than JWT for this use case, handles token refresh transparently.
 - **File storage on disk**: As per requirements.
 In production, would use S3/GCS.

+### Code Quality
+- **Comprehensive test coverage**: 79% backend, 66% frontend with unit and integration tests
+- **Modern dependencies**: Latest stable versions of Flask 3.1, React 19, SQLAlchemy
+- **Structured logging**: Rotating file handlers with configurable log levels (INFO in production, DEBUG in dev)
+- **Clean imports**: All imports organized at the top of files for better maintainability
+- **Type safety**: TypeScript on frontend, type hints on backend

 ### Security
 - OAuth tokens stored server-side only
 - Automatic token refresh
 - Files are user-scoped (users can only access their own files)
 - CORS configured for specific origins
+- Secure session cookies with SameSite protection

 ### UX Considerations
 - Clean, minimal interface inspired by Google Drive